(Nomination form located at the bottom of this page)

 The Hall of Fame will have a permanent home as a virtual exhibit featured in the Haxall Building and will be fully installed by opening day for the 2020 season.
 The inaugural class of the Hall of Fame included William G. Danforth, Anthony S. Mollica, Jr., Chris Smith, and Lee Anderson.

 William G. Danforth: The late Bill Danforth was the Executive Director at ABM from 1989-2000 and generated a momentum that was nearly impossible to squelch.
 During his tenure, ABM experienced the most significant growth than it ever had under any other director.
 Under Bill’s leadership, the Friends of the Museum program was started and continues to thrive.
-Bill’s vision for the Building and Grounds for this campus is what led to ABM’s campus as seen today.
+Bill’s vision for the Buildings and Grounds for this campus is what led to ABM’s campus as seen today.
 Bill recognized the benefit of the ACBS connection and steadily pursued a common goal both organizations have – preserving and fostering the appreciation for the boating hobby.